gengyu89/Navier_Stokes_Stream_2D/README.md

 3. Read the scale of the velocities written from the screen output.

-**Programming Notes**
+* Programming notes
-  * All parameters produce a linear change in the velocity as they increase except for viscosity - a smaller stepsize is suggested to observe the behavior of `u_max vs. viscosity` better
+  - All parameters produce a linear change in the velocity as they increase except for viscosity - a smaller stepsize is suggested to observe the behavior of `u_max vs. viscosity` better
-  * Viscosities were divided by `1e21`, velocities were multiplied by `1e7` in the log files.
+  - Viscosities were divided by `1e21`, velocities were multiplied by `1e7` in the log files.